EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 When the chandler console is in send events mode, every keypress triggers a corresponding "keydown.X" event in all scenes.
 You can then use script bindings or cue logic to respond to these.
 Key up events trigger a "keyup.X" event.

+### The Events Console
+The Events Console lets you see a log of what events are being triggered where, and manually trigger any events.

 ### Universes